doctorcorral/gyx/README.md

 > NOTE: Gym library must be installed.
 You can do it by yourself or use the `Dockerfile` on this repo for developlment purposes.
-Just run `docker build -t gyx ./` on this directory, then `docker run gyx` will allow you to have everything set up, run `iex -S mix` and start playing.
+Just run `docker build -t gyx ./` on this directory, then `docker run -it gyx bash` will allow you to have everything set up, run `iex -S mix` and start playing.

 For a Gym environment to be used, it is necessary to initialize the `Gyx` process to a particular environment by calling `make/1`